Aesthetic Post-Training Diffusion Models from Generic Preferences with Step-by-step Preference Optimization: Experiments

-According to Table \ref{tab:num_of_sample_per_step_ablation}, we can achieve the following conclusions: (i) when increasing $k$, the discrepancy in the sampled pairs is larger, and the obvious contrast between the preferred $\boldsymbol{x}_{t-1}$ and unpreferred $\boldsymbol{x}_{t-1}$ helps the model better learn human preferences. (ii) when $k$ is too large, selecting the most dispreferred $\boldsymbol{x}_{t-1}$ instance among multiple samples to construct the preference pair tends to result in lower quality images than those generated by the base model on average.
-Consequently, during training, the ``pushing away'' effect of the dispreferred image in a preference pair is weakened, causing a degradation in performance.
+First, when increasing $k$, the discrepancy within sampled pairs becomes larger (but still small enough to only reflect image detail differences).
+The larger contrast between the preferred and dispreferred samples helps the model learn human preferences.
+Second, when $k$ is too large, quality of the most dispreferred sample would be lower than average of samples generated by the base model.
+As a result, the ``push away'' effect of the dispreferred image is weakened, causing performance degradation.
+We choose $k=4$.

-\textbf{Effect of the number of inner steps within multi-step-aware preference optimization.} We also extend our SPO approach to multi-step SPO that supports a flexible number of denoising steps, \textit{i.e.}, inner steps, before sampling the win-lose pairs.
-The key reason is that we observe merely denoising one step often fails to generate win-lose pairs with sufficient differences for the state-of-the-art diffusion models like SDXL.
-Therefore, we study the effect of increasing the number of inner steps from $1$ to $6$ based on SDXL, which means we sample $\boldsymbol{x}_{t-1}$, $\boldsymbol{x}_{t-2}$, $\boldsymbol{x}_{t-3}$, $\boldsymbol{x}_{t-4}$, $\boldsymbol{x}_{t-5}$, and $\boldsymbol{x}_{t-6}$, respectively.
-Table~\ref{tab:num_inner_step} reports the detailed comparison results, showing that our approach achieves the best performance when applying $\sim4$ inner steps.

-\textbf{Effect of $\kappa$ choice.} Table~\ref{tab:kappa} compares the effect of choosing different timestep ranges, $\kappa$, when applying the step-aware preference optimization strategy.
-We empirically find that the model performance first increases and then drops when applying preference learning during timestep ranges with a higher degree of noise.
-We analyze the step-aware preference model's performance during different timesteps and suspect the reason is that the step-wise preference model cannot achieve reliable preference prediction for samples with severe noise, such as those in the timestep range larger than $750$.

-\textbf{Effect of win-lose pairs choice.} Table~\ref{tab:win_lose_choice} compares the effect of using different strategies for choosing win-lose pairs from the candidate set $\{\boldsymbol{x}_{t-1}^1, \boldsymbol{x}_{t-1}^2, \cdots, \boldsymbol{x}_{t-1}^k\}$.
-We can see that selecting the best (most prefered) and the worse (most dispreferred) samples to form the win-lose pairs achieves better performance than random selection.
+\textbf{Impact of the number of inner steps $j$ in MSPO.} A larger $j$ allows the generated images to have higher diversity, which would be useful for strong diffusion models.
+In Table~\ref{tab:num_inner_step}, we study how $j$ impacts SPO.
+We observe that fine-tuning performance increases with $j$ in the beginning and then becomes saturated.
+When $j=1$, MSPO reduces to SPO.
+When $j$ goes to infinite, MSPO would essentially reduce to Diffusion-DPO because there will only be one step.
+From the table, we choose $j=4$.

+\textbf{Impact of timestep range.} SPO is only applied to timestep range [0-$\kappa$].
+Table \ref{tab:timestep_range} summarizes the results of applying SPO to various timestep ranges.
+We have the following observations.